MustafaCyb/Python-Email-Extractor/README.md

 # 🚀 Python Email Extractor

-Simple python script for extract emails from spesfic url then export the results into .html file
+A simple Python script for extracting emails from a specific URL and exporting the results into an HTML file.

 ---

 ## Setup